ytazz/dymp/README.md

 ## Abstract

 dymp is a C++ library for trajectory optimization (TO) of legged robots.
-While dymp provides core functionality for TO, the related library [dymp_mpc](https://github.com/ytazz/dymp_mpc) provides implementation of model predictive controllers that runs on Choreonoid.
+While dymp provides core functionality for TO, another library [dymp_mpc](https://github.com/ytazz/dymp_mpc) provides implementation of model predictive controllers that run on Choreonoid.

 ## Building